google/ads-privacy/proposals/ua-rtb/README.md

 ## Structured User Agent

 [Structured User-Agent](https://github.com/google/ads-privacy/tree/master/experiments/structured-ua) (SUA) is a bid request representation of the User-Agent information that breaks it down into a strongly-typed object with fields describing the browser, platform, architecture and device.
-The Structured User-Agent is available in the [Google Authorized Buyers protocol](https://developers.google.com/authorized-buyers/rtb/realtime-bidding-guide) (`BidRequest.user_agent_data`) and as an [OpenRTB extension](https://developers.google.com/authorized-buyers/rtb/openrtb-guide) (`BidRequest.device.ext.user_agent_data`).
+The Structured User-Agent is available in the [Google Authorized Buyers protocol](https://developers.google.com/authorized-buyers/rtb/realtime-bidding-guide) (`BidRequest.user_agent_data`) and as an [OpenRTB extension](https://developers.google.com/authorized-buyers/rtb/openrtb-guide) (`BidRequest.device.sua`).
 Consider this example of both representations of the User-Agent for the same request:

 _Raw User-Agent string:_